 Most physicians are trained to think of Irritable Bowel Syndrome (IBS) as stress induced or as a type of psychosomatic disorder.

-Although some cases of IBS are no doubt related to mental or emotional issues, and stress and anxiety can aggravate IBS (as well as most other medical conditions), they are not the predominant causes of IBS.
-More often, IBS causes you stress rather than the other way around.
+Although some cases of IBS are no doubt related to mental or emotional issues, and stress and anxiety can aggravate the condition (as well as most other medical conditions), they are not the predominant causes of IBS.
+More often, Irritable Bowel Syndrome causes you stress rather than the other way around.

 It is true that stress can make the symptoms of IBS worse, and that your digestive system depends on relaxation to function properly.
 Occasionally stress is the sole cause of IBS.
 But far more often it is due to something else.
 If you still have symptoms when you know that there isn’t much stress, then there is more to the problem than stress!